![]() |

 This course has no prerequisites.
 Students who have had some junior high science or world history may find the course easier than those who have not had much science or history yet, but a dedicated student should be able to complete all course work satisfactorily.

-You should have had first-year algebra, so that you can solve equations of the form Fe = kQq/r2 if you are given values for k, q, Q and r.
+You should understand how to express decimal fractions, proportions and ratios, and have a basic introduction to solving an equation, so that you understand how to calculate Fe if you have an equation in the form Fe = kQq/r2 and you are given values for k, q, Q and r.
 Otherwise, we do some work with graphs and tables of data, but no knowledge of the quadratic equation or trigonometry is necessary.

 My experience is that this will take most students about 4 hours to finish properly, including drilling on the historical facts (which scientist did what) and scientific theories.
 If you read slowly or have to do a lot of drill work, it may take you longer.
 In addition, after we meet and discuss the material, you will need to take